 - Damage to the testicle tissues and nerves affects fertility.

-It is worth mentioning that infection is the mossevereus complication of hydrocele repair, so you must be aware of its signs.
-The main symptoms of infection are heated in the surgical site, redness of the incisions that lasts for a long time, smelly discharges coming out of the wound, increased pain that OTC painkillers, fever, and increased inflammation cannot control.
+It is worth mentioning that infection is the most severe complication of hydrocele repair surgery, so you must be aware of its signs.
+The main symptoms of infection are heat in the surgical site, redness of the incisions that last for a long time, smelly discharges coming out of the wound, increased pain that OTC painkillers, fever, and increased inflammation cannot control.

 Alternatives to Hydrocele Surgery

-If the hydrocele is in medium size, the doctor drains the fluid by inserting a needle into the fluid sac.
-Then, a chemical solution is injected into the scrotum to reduce the blood flow in this area and prevent the formation of hydrocele in the future.
-This operation is done under topical anesthesia and is usually performed at doctor’s clinic.
-However, the only long-lasting treatment for hydrocele is surgical treatment as it has the lowest recurrence rate.
+If the hydrocele is medium-sized, the doctor drains the fluid by inserting a needle into the sac.
+Then, a chemical solution is injected into the scrotum to reduce the blood flow in this area and prevent the formation of a hydrocele in the future.
+This operation is done under topical anesthesia and is usually performed at a doctor's clinic.
+However, the only long-lasting treatment for hydrocele is surgical treatment, as it has the lowest recurrence rate.

 FAQs About Hydrocele Surgery